magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 includes the `valid-email-domain?` predicate which verifies the existence of the domain of the email address passed by the user.
-Because it's implemented in terms of java native code, `valid-email-domain?` is not available on a JS runtime platform.
+Because it's implemented in terms of java native code, `valid-email-domain?` is not available on a JS platform.

 It often happens that some validations are not executable directly on the client-side.
 However, thanks to ajax machinery, you can bring the